jillianstrayhorn/jstray.github.io/README.md

-# CADIO Lab website
+# Personal Website

-Static website for the CADIO Lab — no build step, no dependencies.
+Static website for Dr. Jillian Strayhorn — no build step, no dependencies.
 Plain HTML, CSS, and a few lines of JavaScript.
 Hosted with GitHub Pages.

 ## Structure